 A clear trend in compressor and pump applications is to raise the power density by increasing the rotational speed.
-To fulfill this requirement, SKF has developed a new range of single-row angular contact ball bearings.
-The goals have been threefold: to increase the limiting speed by 40%, to reduce the noise levels and to increase the robustness of the bearing in unfavorable operating conditions (shock loads, shaft misalignment, etc.).
+To fulfil this requirement, SKF has developed a new range of single-row angular contact ball bearings.
+The goals have been threefold: to increase the limiting speed by 40 %, to reduce the noise levels and to increase the robustness of the bearing in unfavourable operating conditions (shock loads, shaft misalignment, etc.).
 Apart from these, SKF is helping manufacturers to meet customer demands for even higher levels of energy efficiency and reliability.

-Bearings in the new SKF Explorer single-row angular contact ball bearing assortment with 25° contact angle, equipped with a new brass cage and an improved raceway geometry, can withstand much higher speeds (up to n×dm = 3,445 ft/min) and are more robust in severe operating conditions compared to SKF Explorer single-row angular contact ball bearings with 40° contact angle.
+Bearings in the new SKF Explorer single-row angular contact ball bearing assortment with 25° contact angle, equipped with a new brass cage and an improved raceway geometry, can withstand much higher speeds (up to n×dm = 1,050,000 mm/min) and are more robust in severe operating conditions compared to SKF Explorer single-row angular contact ball bearings with 40° contact angle.

-The new 25° contact angle assortment from bore diameter 0.59 in up to 2.8 in in the 72 AC series and from 0.67 in up to 2.8 in in the 73 AC series was launched in April 2017 and is available from stock or in a short time.
+The new 25° contact angle assortment from bore diameter 15 mm up to 70 mm in the 72 AC series and from 17 mm to 70 mm in the 73 AC series was launched in April 2017 and is available from stock or in a short time.